PaulinaStypinska/talks-and-lectures-app/README.md

     };

 ```
-        NOTE:at this point, automplete has been converted to a search bar.
-Works well for partial matches but it requires a click outside of the search bar (rather than clicking on a match) for the autocomplete to disappear.
-It's one of the issues I plan on fixing/parts I want to improve.
+**NOTE**: at this point, automplete has been converted to a search bar.
+Works well for partial matches but it requires a click outside of the search bar (rather than clicking on a match or just clicking enter) for the autocomplete to disappear.
+It's one of the issues I plan on fixing.
 Selecting a title also does not work properly unless a letter has been deleted and added - also to be fixed imminently.

+#### Few related notes and disclaimers:

+* This is an ongoing project that I want to be hosted for free at this point.
+This is why:
+    * there is limited amount of data hosted (there is a limit of rows in the free heroku postgres plan), and
+    * loading the website for the first time might be slow (the app sleeps after 30 mins of inactivity).
+* My own CSS file is tiny so I didn't feel the need to use Sass or Less.
+My objective was to create a clean-looking website, so that the data displayed would be legible and accessible.